hogsy/chronon/readme.md

 Quake 2 engine (which funnily enough is the same engine Anachronox was developed upon).

+It's important to note that this project is operating to reimplement the game through publicly available documentation and observation, rather than dissassembling the original, which should hopefully be fine from a legal standpoint.

 The project has the following goals, somewhat in order of priority.

 - Reimplement Anachronox (duh)